MLB Rumors: ‘Bleacher Report’ Predicts Philadelphia Phillies Will Sign Manny Machado

 — Cut4 (@Cut4) July 31, 2018

 Throughout the 2018 season thus far split between the Orioles and Dodgers, Machado has put up solid all-around numbers.
-He has a.308 batting average to go along with 26 home runs and 70 RBI’s.
+He has a .308 batting average to go along with 26 home runs and 70 RBI’s.
 Those numbers show exactly why Machado will have a major amount of interest in him this offseason.

 At 26 years old, Machado is in the prime of his career.
 He will have the opportunity to pick where he plays the next phase of his career.
 That decision won’t be easy, but the Phillies could make a lot of sense.